UniteLabs

 5 # .rows

 When instantiated, labware does not have a location yet.
 Labware can be added to a deck or other labware.
-The location will then be calculated relative to the deck.
+The location will then be calculated relative to its parent.
 More on deck building is explained in the Building a deck guide.

 Labware can be custom-made using the base classes provided.
 More on custom labware is explained in the Creating custom labware guide.